geudde/attic-chest/pages/13.reference/01.porden/docs.md

 or nodes, namely, the point in which the parent planet was, at the time when it was rent by the convulsion, and the point opposite to it.
-The orbits of the three new planets being calculated, appeared to have these points of inter- section ; and Dr. Ollbers, confirmed in his theory, and thinking there might be more planets, continued his observations, which, in September, 1808, werti rewarded by the discovery of the planet Vesta.
+The orbits of the three new planets being calculated, appeared to have these points of inter- section; and Dr. Ollbers, confirmed in his theory, and thinking there might be more planets, continued his observations, which, in September, 1808, werti rewarded by the discovery of the planet Vesta.
 The orbit of Vesta intersects that of Pallas, but not in the place where it is cut by that of Ceres.